bootcrew/linuxmint-bootc/README.md

 # Linux Mint Bootc

+*This repository is archived!
+This idea was interesting in order to test if there could be some way to compile and use bootc with newer ostree on older debian versions.
+Now this is a part of [debian-bootc:stable](https://github.com/bootcrew/debian-bootc) instead!*

 Experiment to see if Bootc could work on Linux Mint.
 It requires a lot of workarounds, though!

 <img width="2191" height="1239" alt="image" src="https://github.com/user-attachments/assets/c6a7e39e-785f-461b-9805-1afba710b8f1" />